stephen-hl-mak/stephen-hl-mak.github.io/_pages/about.md

   - /about.html
 ---

-I'm Stephen, a PhD Candidate at the University of Cambridge's Institute for Manufacturing.
+I'm Stephen, a PhD Candidate at the University of Cambridge's [Institute for Manufacturing](https://www.ifm.eng.cam.ac.uk/).
 My research focuses on applying Deep Reinforcement Learning towards Logistics and Transportation.

-More generally, I am particularly excited about how Deep Reinforcement Learning can be used to enable domain experts (especially in Supply Chain Management) to consider a wider range of possibilities for problems that are typically combinatorial by nature.
-Not `only can this be used to reduce cost, but it can also reduce greenhouse gas emissions as well.
+I am particularly excited about how Deep Reinforcement Learning can be used to enable domain experts consider a wider range of possibilities, on problems that are typically combinatorial in nature.
+There are many examples of these types of problems in Supply Chain Management.
+Moreover, not only can this help reduce cost for a company, but it can also reduce greenhouse gas emissions as well.

+I am now actively looking for PhD Internship opportunities that are well aligned with my PhD research.

 Industrial Experience
 =====